Effects of resource competition on evolution and adaptive radiation: Introduction

-Basic models for \textit{population dynamics} and interspecies competition include the simplest in the sense of mathematical formulation Lotka-Volterra model \cite{PhysRevE.88.062721,PhysRevE.95.042404,PhysRevE.98.022410}, closely related logistic equations \cite{PhysRevE.69.021908,PhysRevE.94.042413,law2003population} and replicator equations \cite{PhysRevE.70.061914,PhysRevLett.89.148101}.
-To solve these models typically numerics is used and in some cases one can propose analytical approaches \cite{PhysRevE.69.021908,PhysRevE.98.022410,bagnoli1997speciation,PhysRevE.94.022423}.
-Sometimes the more complicated linked equations for species abundances and resources/prey growth are required to study the population dynamics in more details\cite{rosenzweig1963graphical,mac1969species,revilla2009multispecies,grover1997resource}.
-Such models can be also extended to the space \cite{PhysRevE.94.042413,banerjee2017spatio,law2003population}.
-In the most comprehensive case the whole food webs \cite{PhysRevE.88.062721,PhysRevE.97.022404,roopnarine2010networks} for real ecosystems (scaling from a Petri dish to lakes \cite{martinez1991artifacts} and oceans) are investigated.
-Theoretical studies of food webs allow quantifying such global related to macro evolution phenomena like the extinction avalanches \cite{PhysRevLett.82.652}.
-The very advanced Webworld model\cite{caldarelli1998modelling,drossel2001influence} can successfully reproduce such parameters of real food webs as e.g. number of trophic levels, amount of links per species and fractions of basal/intermediate/top species.
-The investigation of \textit{evolution} is accessible by some analytical models \cite{PhysRevE.98.012405,bagnoli1997speciation}, numerical individual-based models (IBM) \cite{PhysRevE.63.031903,PhysRevE.69.051912,markov2012can,PhysRevE.74.021910}, the traits in the population can be followed with the replicator equations \cite{PhysRevLett.105.178101,PhysRevE.84.051921}.
-Among other evolutionary phenomena the sexual selection \cite{PhysRevE.74.021910,van2009origin,yoshimura1994population} and the problem of cooperation \cite{PhysRevLett.95.238701,PhysRevLett.105.178101,PhysRevE.84.051921} are studied.
-One can employ the advanced genomic simulators \cite{sanford2012next,hoban2012computer,peng2005simupop} like SimuPOP or Mendels accountant to provide maximal approximation to the real genetic mechanisms \cite{foll2014widespread}.
-However, focusing on the full genome in genetic simulators is often unnecessary due computational complexity and complication of the results interpretation.
-Being tired of scientific approaches but not having a will to stop with the evolution, one can even play a topical computer game\cite{game1}.
+Basic models for population dynamics and interspecies competition include the simplest in the sense of mathematical formulation logistic equations~\cite{PhysRevE.69.021908,PhysRevE.94.042413,law2003population}, predator--prey models~\cite{PhysRevE.88.062721,PhysRevE.95.042404,PhysRevE.98.022410,akcakaya1995ratio}, and replicator equations~\cite{PhysRevE.70.061914,PhysRevLett.89.148101}.
+Numerics is typically used to solve these models, but in some cases analytical approaches have been applied~\cite{PhysRevE.69.021908,PhysRevE.98.022410,bagnoli1997speciation,PhysRevE.94.022423}.
+Sometimes more complicated systems of equations for species abundance and resource/prey growth rates are used to study population dynamics in more detail~\cite{rosenzweig1963graphical,mac1969species,revilla2009multispecies,grover1997resource}.
+Such models can also be extended to account for spacial distributions~\cite{PhysRevE.94.042413,banerjee2017spatio,law2003population}.
+In the most comprehensive case, whole food webs~\cite{PhysRevE.88.062721,PhysRevE.97.022404,roopnarine2010networks} for real ecosystems (scaling from a Petri dish to lakes and oceans~\cite{martinez1991artifacts}) have been investigated.
+Theoretical studies of food webs allow quantifying global phenomena related to macro evolution like extinction avalanches~\cite{PhysRevLett.82.652}.
+The advanced Webworld model~\cite{caldarelli1998modelling,drossel2001influence} can successfully reproduce such parameters of real food webs as the number of trophic levels, amount of links per species, and fractions of basal/intermediate/top species.
+Investigation into evolution is also accessible using some abstract analytical models~\cite{PhysRevE.98.012405,bagnoli1997speciation} and numerical individual-based models (IBMs)~\cite{PhysRevE.63.031903,PhysRevE.69.051912,markov2012can,PhysRevE.74.021910,chow2004adaptive,brigatti2007evolution}.
+Population traits can be traced via replicator equations~\cite{PhysRevLett.105.178101,PhysRevE.84.051921}.
+Among other evolutionary phenomena, sexual selection~\cite{PhysRevE.74.021910,van2009origin,yoshimura1994population} and the problem of cooperation~\cite{PhysRevLett.95.238701,PhysRevLett.105.178101,PhysRevE.84.051921} have been of interest.
+One can employ advanced genetic simulators~\cite{sanford2012next,hoban2012computer,peng2005simupop} like SimuPOP or Mendels accountant to provide maximal approximation to real genetic mechanisms~\cite{foll2014widespread}.
+However, focusing on the full genome in genetic simulators can be impractical due computational complexity and complicated results interpretation.